 If your presentation involves CAST, please be sure you have read the CAST Handbook and the guidelines therein.

-- Abstracts will be accepted after Dec.
-6, but will have a lower priority than those sent by the due date.
+February 1, 2021: Full presentation (~15-20min) abstracts due.
+Abstracts will be accepted after this date, but will have a lower priority than those sent by the due date.

 Registration: Don’t forget to register for the workshop!